ChristopherWilks/snaptron-experiments/README.md

 # snaptron-experiments
-contains code and scripts to re-create analysis function experiments from the Snaptron paper
+Contains code and scripts to re-create analyses from the Snaptron paper.
+Also contains a general purpose client for querying the Snpatron web services.

 Requirements:

-Python 2.7
+*Python 2.7

-R with ggplot2
+*R with ggplot2

 Intermediate results will still be produced even if Rscript